wdtio/wdt-recipes/recipes/time_machine.md

 Time Machine is the built-in backup system of Mac OS X. By default, it runs once every hour.
 It may stop working if it can't find the designated backup disk, or if that disk is out of space and the deletion of older backups doesn't free up the required amount of disk space.

 We can use WDT.io to monitor Time Machine so that we get notified when it failed to backup.
-Since Time Machine stops while the computer if off, this recipe makes only sense for allways-on computers.
+Since Time Machine stops while the computer is off, this recipe is more suitable for always-on computers.

-The basic idea is we create a script that checks that the latest backup is not older than an hour.
+The basic idea is that we create a script that checks that the latest backup is not older than an hour.
 If the result is positive, the script kicks an inbound timer on WDT.io.
 This timer is configured to expect a kick every hour.
-And we set up a cron job to run our script every hour.
 When the inbound timer doesn't get kicked on time, it'll alert.

 Keep on reading for a full explanation of how we can accomplish this monitoring, or skip to the end for the final solution.